Undergraduate Certificate in Latin American Studies

 *Fox School of Business

 Speaking more than one language can set you apart in today’s global job market.
 It can increase your marketability and opportunities for career advancement and promotion.
 Bilingual professionals can communicate with a larger population and help increase an employer’s competitive edge.
 According to the American Council on the Teaching of Foreign Languages, acquisition of a second language may help improve standardized test scores, and it may improve memory and problem-solving skills.

 Additionally, studying a language and its culture can help you develop empathy and global thinking.
 It can broaden your perspective and help you cultivate a greater understanding of people and, in turn, the world.
 The critical skills gained from learning a foreign language are directly applicable to today’s rapidly diversifying world and can be used across all fields and disciplines.

-Students in the LASS program are prepared to pursue graduate studies or enter the global workforce in the following professional areas.
+Undergraduate students in the LASS program are prepared to pursue graduate studies or enter the global workforce in the following professional areas.

 - Government service